Ludwig's angina

-Ludwig's angina (lat.: Angina ludovici) is a type of severe cellulitis involving the floor of the mouth and is often caused by bacterial sources.
+Ludwig's angina is a type of severe cellulitis involving the floor of the mouth and is often caused by bacterial sources.
 Early in the infection, the floor of the mouth raises due to swelling, leading to difficulty swallowing saliva.
 As a result, patients may present with drooling and difficulty speaking.
 As the condition worsens, the airway may be compromised and hardening of the spaces on both sides of the tongue may develop.
 Overall, this condition has a rapid onset over a few hours.

 The majority of cases follow a dental infection.
 Other causes include a parapharyngeal abscess, mandibular fracture, cut or piercing inside the mouth, or submandibular salivary stones.
 The infection spreads through the connective tissue of the floor of the mouth and is normally caused by infectious and invasive organisms such as Streptococcus, Staphylococcus, and Bacteroides.

 Prevention is by appropriate dental care including management of dental infections.
 Initial treatment is generally with broad-spectrum antibiotics and corticosteroids.
 In more advanced cases endotracheal intubation or tracheostomy may be required.

 With the advent of antibiotics in 1940s, improved oral and dental hygiene, and more aggressive surgical approaches for treatment, the risk of death due to Ludwig's angina has significantly reduced.
 It is named after a German physician, Wilhelm Frederick von Ludwig, who first described this condition in 1836.

 Signs and symptoms

 Ludwig's angina is a form of severe, widespread cellulitis of the floor of the mouth, usually with bilateral involvement.
 Infection is usually primarily within the submandibular space, and the sublingual and submental spaces can also be involved.
-It presents with an acute onset and spreads very rapidly, therefor early diagnosis and immediate treatment planning is vital and lifesaving.
+It presents with an acute onset and spreads very rapidly, therefore early diagnosis and immediate treatment planning is vital and lifesaving.
 The external signs may include bilateral lower facial swelling around the jaw and upper neck.
 Signs inside the mouth may include elevation of the floor of mouth due to sublingual space involvement and posterior displacement of the tongue, creating the potential for a compromised airway.
 Additional symptoms may include painful neck swelling, drooling, tooth pain, dysphagia, shortness of breath, fever, and general malaise.
 Stridor, trismus, and cyanosis may also be seen when an impending airway crisis is nearing.